— Self-Catering Holiday Accommodation in East Yorkshire —

 Wi-Fi and Connectivity

 The cottage has broadband Wi-Fi.
 The signal covers all rooms and extends into the garden.
-Speeds are reasonable for a rural area — adequate for email, browsing, and streaming, though not as fast as urban connections.
+Speeds are reasonable for a rural area, adequate for email, browsing, and streaming, though not as fast as urban connections.
 The password and network name are displayed in the guest information folder.

 For more about the cottage overall, including the garden and outdoor space, return to the cottage page.
+When you're ready to explore what's nearby, our area guides cover walks, attractions, food, and coastal day trips.

 Interior Questions